 Discover The 6 Best Places to Watch Manhattanhenge 2021 For Best Viewing in NYC!

 “A rare and beautiful sight.” – astrophysicist Neil deGrasse Tyson on Manhattanhenge

 If you're visiting NYC or you're a frequent day tripper or jetset type, you already know that there's no shortage of curiously clickable instagram spots in NYC for both intimate and influential social media standouts.
 But in a few days from now, there will be a truly great, grammable moment that 'henges' on finding the perfect observation perch.
-Truth be told, New Yorkers (and visitors alike) will look for just about any excuse for a party and Manhattanhenge 2019 promises to be the biggest Big Apple extravaganza of its kind!
+Truth be told, New Yorkers (and visitors alike) will look for just about any excuse for a party and Manhattanhenge 2021 promises to be the biggest Big Apple extravaganza of its kind!
 But what exactly is Manhattanhenge?
 Also known as the Manhattan Solstice or Manhattan Stonehenge, Manhattanhenge involves a unique phenomenon where the setting (or rising) sun perfectly aligns with the east-west streets of Manhattan’s main street grid.
 Sunsets and sunrises each line up to create this spectacularly photogenic event in New York City twice a year on dates evenly spaced around the summer and winter solstice (typically corresponding to Memorial Day Weekend in May and Major League Baseball’s All-Star Break in July).
-Therefore, Manhattanhenge provides the ideal opportunity to get outside and enjoy an amazing view of the sunset down the city’s “canyon walls” of buildings (while you dramatically enhance your Instagram feed in the process, of course!).
+Therefore, in contrast to all of the wild and weird things to do in NYC at night, Manhattanhenge provides the ideal opportunity to get outside during the daytime and enjoy an amazing view of the sunset down the city’s “canyon walls” of buildings (while you dramatically enhance your Instagram feed in the process, of course!).

 Explore the Colorful History of Manhattanhenge